Code-Institute-Submissions/marco-javascript/README.md

 3. Marvel - Match includes audio and different sound as part of the game.
 4. The overall feel of this game is fun and child-friendly.

+#### Developer and Business Goals

+1. Well thought out programming that prepares for a child's random and unpredictable use of Marvel - Match.
+For example, that the game cannot be broken by clicking many cards quickly.
+2. Get a stronger grasp on writing code with a more professional focus.
+3. Gain a more intrinsic understanding of JavaScript and jQuery
+4. A project the developer is excited to make a part of her portfolio.